 Read about churches who are on the journey to carbon net zero Saving Creation: Churches Case Studies

 Contact your local Area Environment Champion who will be able to support you.
-Their contact details are on the environment home page here.
+Their contact details are available here.
 If you need specific advice they will be able to direct you to members of the Diocesan Environment Group, a team of voluntary specialist environmental advisors.

 What is the Diocese doing to cut its carbon emissions?

 The Diocese of Leeds has committed to strive to be carbon net zero by 2030 in line with the national Church of England.
 During 2020 and 2021 a cross diocesan team worked to develop the Saving Creation Strategy with a wide range of actions running through every aspect of Diocesan life, which is now being implemented.